Do Psychometry and Psychically Read Objects

 Every school child has heard of Custer’s Last Stand.
 It is an iconic part of American history and one of the darkest.

 On a hot day in June of 1876, after splitting his forces, Col. George Armstrong Custer led his 7th Cavalry regiment of 236 men into a fatal trap.
-Regardless of being outnumbered, Custer engaged Chief Sitting Bull’s warriors thinking that he would have an easy win.
+Regardless of being outnumbered, Custer engaged Chief Sitting Bull’s warriors thinking that he’d have an easy win.

 A Tragic Mistake